symbol/symbol-docs/source/guides/network/running-a-symbol-node.rst

 You can use the following tools to test the functionality of your new node:

-* |blockchain-explorer|: Search for transactions, accounts, assets, and blocks in the test network.
+* |blockchain-explorer|: Search for transactions, accounts, assets, and blocks in the network.
 * :ref:`Desktop Wallet <wallet-desktop>`: Cross-platform client for |codename|.
 Available for Mac, Linux, and Windows.
 * :ref:`Command-Line Interface <wallet-cli>`: Execute the most commonly used actions from your terminal.
 * The |codename| |faucet|: Receive |networkcurrency| units to test |codename|'s services.